Summerlee, West Virginia

 Summerlee is an unincorporated community and coal town in Fayette County, West Virginia, United States.
 Summerlee is 2 mi north-northwest of Oak Hill.
 The Summerlee Mine was located here and was owned by the New River Coal Company.

 The community supposedly is named after a place in Scotland.
+The Scottish Summerlee is an area within the town of Coatbridge.